The rest… is silence.

-Hey, a dating site!
+Hey, what’s this?
+A dating site!
 Maybe I should fill out a profile.

-Age: I don’t know, I’ve never cut myself in half to count the rings
+Age: I don’t know, I haven’t cut myself in half to count the rings

 I spend a lot of time thinking about:

 On a typical Friday night I am:

 wondering what night of the week it is

 The most private thing I’m willing to admit is:

 - you need an empty pie tin